Miguelye/Dapper-Dasher/README.md

-# AXEGAME
+# Dapper Dasher
-C++ game using the library Raylib, programming simple collision behavior and motion.
+C-lenguage game using the library Raylib, basic animations, use of for, arrays, structs.